Buying a Home This Spring in DFW: What the 2026 Market Looks Like

 How Do You Win in Spring 2026’s Competitive Market?

-Winning strategies that I’ve seen work consistently:
+Winning strategies I’ve seen work again and again:

-- Complete pre-approval with local lender documentation
+- A complete pre-approval with local lender documentation

-- Professional home inspection with realistic expectations
+- A professional inspection with realistic expectations

 - Clear communication through experienced representation